 P.s Jewellery sales were also up by 30% this Dusshera, compared to 2021.
 If you sell jewellery online, this is the time to pull up your socks for Dhanteras!

-This festive season saw higher discounts than in 2021
+This festive season saw higher discounts

 The first phase of the eCommerce festive sales also saw higher overall discounts offered by banks, financial institutions and brands as compared to 2021.